martinpickering64/martinpickering.com/content/posts/series-git/rebase-and-the-cardinal-rule.md

 conciliatory doughnuts.

 At least only two people's work was involved in the SNAFU.
-Breaking the Cardinal Rule when more parties are involved get's exponentially worse and the mess is a real horror show.
-When that happens, doughnuts are not nearly enough to restore the love.
+Breaking the Cardinal Rule when more parties are involved gets exponentially worse and the mess becomes a real horror show.
+When that happens, doughnuts are not nearly enough to restore team love.